LordButley/itspuppytime/README.md

 ## Skeleton

 The initial ideas were taken from the structure planning and a visual mock up was created using Balsamiq.
-Mobile, Tablet, and Desktop wireframes are all available [here.](wireframes/wireframes.pdf)
+Mobile, Tablet, and Desktop wireframes are all available [here.](wireframes/wireframes.pdf).

+There were improvements made to the structure from the wireframes to improve the user experience.
+These were :

+- Changes to headings/titles
+- The navigation bar does not stick on small screens as it takes up too much screen space.

 ## Surface